ben-shepherd/GifRec/README.md

 GifRec
 ======
-Record your screen into animated GIF.
+Record your screen into a animated GIF.

 This program is publicly available under the MIT License.
 See [LICENSE](http://opensource.org/licenses/MIT) for more details.